iterative/dvc.org/content/docs/studio/self-hosting/configuration/index.md

 To allow secure access to DVC Studio, we highly recommend setting up a valid TLS certificate.
 To set this up, check out the
 [TLS certificates](/doc/studio/self-hosting/configuration/tls) page.

+If you use HTTPS to connect to your Studio instance, check out how to [set up your SSL certificate](/doc/studio/self-hosting/configuration/ssl).